ebi-wp/EBISearch-webservice-clients/README.md

 # EBISearch-webservice-clients

+**Note : This project(web service clients) is not being updated and maintained for long time.Instead of soap clients we recommend to use our RESFUL webservices which are up-to-date and maintained**

 This repository provides a collection of Sample Web Service Clients to consume EBI's EBI Search Web Service tools via REST APIs.